-- The CDC continues to endorse that any student or staff with close contact to a person diagnosed with COVID-19 be guarantined, meaning excluded from school, for 14 days from the last day of exposure to a positive case and monitored for symptoms.
-If close contacts develop symptoms, they should be evaluated and tested for COVID-19. - Schools may consider discontinuation of guarantine after 10 days (from last close 0 contact) if an individual remains asymptomatic and if all of the following are true: - The school is maintaining 6-foot distancing in the classroom. - A negative RT- PCR (antigen not acceptable) is obtained between days 7-9 and documentation is provided to the school. - If 6-foot distancing and masking are ensured at all times upon return. - .
-Note: this option in not allowed for sports return. - A 7-day quarantine (with testing) option was offered by CDC but schools should 0 recognize that this comes with a residual risk of transmission and CDPH does not currently recommend this option. - It continues to be recommended that all students or staff with close contact to a person • diagnosed with COVID-19 get tested 5-9 days after last exposure. - Siblings/household members of exposed asymptomatic children do not require quarantine or • testing unless they themselves were also exposed. - Close contacts do not have to quarantine if they are asymptomatic and either: • - 0 They have been diagnosed with COVID-19 in the past 90 days. - They are fully vaccinated, the vaccination series was completed more than 2 weeks ago.
-0 - While masking of staff and students and other precautions are critical to prevent spread of COVID-19 within the school, these factors will not change the recommendation for guarantine of close contacts.
-Certain mitigation and contact tracing rules may differ depending on local disease incidence as per CDC Indicators for Dynamic School Decision-Making:
+- The CDC continues to endorse that any student or staff with close contact to a person diagnosed with COVID-19 be quarantined, meaning excluded from childcare, for 14 days from the last day of exposure to a positive case and monitored for symptoms.
+If close contacts develop symptoms, they should be evaluated and tested for COVID-19. - CDC has offered an option where quarantine can be discontinued after 10 days for adults (from last close contact) if an individual remains asymptomatic, but CDPH believes that more data is needed surrounding the residual risk in asymptomatic children and, given our high local burden of cases, currently cautions against the use of this option. - Additionally, CDC offers, but CDPH does NOT RECOMMEND, that quarantine can be discontinued after 7 days. - CDPH has concerns about the ability to effectively and consistently operationalize this testing option, particularly in light of the high risk of asymptomatic infection in children and the current high local burden of cases. - It continues to be recommended that all students or staff with close contact to a person diagnosed with COVID-19 get tested 5-9 days after last exposure. - Siblings/household members of exposed asymptomatic children do not require quarantine or testing unless they themselves were also exposed. - Close contacts do not have to quarantine if they are asymptomatic and either: - They have had lab-confirmed COVID-19 in the past 90 days. - They are fully vaccinated; the vaccination series was completed more than 2 weeks ago. - While masking of staff and students and other precautions are critical to prevent spread of COVID-19 within your facility/program, these factors will not change the recommendation for quarantine of close contacts.